 - Data/information coordination – an agreement and method for all partners to report and track incidents and activities

 - Communication coordination – improving communication between all partners in the area to share information rapidly

 The stairwell leading from the Calgary Police Building down to the City Hall C-Train platform was identified as a security and safety concern early on this year.
 One of the focuses for the 9 Block program is creating better connections throughout the +15 network, so addressing this issue was made a priority.

 The City took a small-scale approach to improve safety and vibrancy for this important connection to public transit.
 A mural was painted in this stairwell and improved lighting was installed, along with an improved security conduit for users.

-While the 9 Block program will officially wrap at the end of 2020, The City is working towards long-term sustainment for the Downtown Ambassador pilot and the Coordinated Safety and Security Committee.
+While the 9 Block program will officially wrap at the end of 2020, The City is working towards long-term sustainment for downtown outreach support efforts and the Coordinated Safety and Security Committee.
 Partnerships with the University of Calgary and the School of Architecture, Planning and Landscape will also continue well into the future.

 Moving into 2021, 9 Block program work will be integrated into the Downtown Strategy to ensure that this work continues on.